thakurdotdev/thakurdotdev/README.md

 <h3 align="center">A Passionate Frontend Web Developer and Coder Who Love to Code</h3>

 # 💫 About Me:

-I am Working on Personal Portfolio and Web Development Projects<br>I Love to Code
+<h3>I am Working on Personal Portfolio and Web Development Projects</h3>

 ## 🌐 Socials: